melosso/portway/Documentation/docs/guide/deployment.md

 This guide explains how to deploy the Portway API on a Windows Server using Internet Information Services (IIS), which is currently the only officially documented deployment method.

+**Alternative Deployment:** For development and testing environments, you can use Docker Compose.
+See our [Docker Compose Installation Guide](docker-compose.md) for a quick setup.

 **Note:** If you're running the API using Docker (Compose) and would like to contribute, you're welcome to start a discussion on GitHub.

 ## Prerequisites